Past Pages

 Condition

 Condition is very subjective.
 Quantifying fair, good, very good, is a difficult task and will never satisfy everyone.
 The descriptions will list all faults and will not try to embellish an item or disguise a flaw in order to improve a sale.
 Please enquire if you have any doubts about any aspect of the descriptions.
 In the case of items with very large margins, minor damage to the edges may not be mentioned.
-Some large items may have been stored for long periods in rolls or tubes and may develope a coiled profile.
+Some large items may have been stored for long periods in rolls or tubes and may develop a coiled profile.
 This can usually be corrected by prolonged pressing in a flat condition with weights.
-Some items that have been subjected to uneven dampness or uneven drying conditions may develope an irregular and bumpy surface.
+Some items that have been subjected to uneven dampness or uneven drying conditions may develop an irregular and bumpy surface.
 This is known as 'cockling' and cannot always be corrected.

 Discolouration